oracle/container-images/README.md

 GitHub.
 Many of these images are also available for direct download from the [Oracle Container Registry](https://container-registry.oracle.com).

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

 Oracle Linux is released under the GPLv2.
 See the ```LICENSE``` file in this